junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean murmurs something under his breath, Cass can't quite make it out from the distance.
 The sound is followed by empty glass hitting the table, refrigerator door opening and closing, and bottle lid flying open.
 Castiel hesitates whether this would be a good moment to walk in, when Dean starts talking again.
 So he waits.

 "He needs to earn it."
-Dean says, fiercely, "The trust, the respect, all of it.
-He ruined them too damn many times he'll have to build it from scratch again."
+Dean says, fiercely, not difficult to imagine how his teeth must clench, "The trust, the respect, all of it.
+He ruined them too damn many times he'll have to build it from ground zero again."

-Castiel flinches in pain, feeling his heart get stung by a needle right through the center, and then freeze to absolute zero.
+Castiel flinches in pain, feeling his heart get stung by countless needles right through the center, and then freeze to absolute zero.
 He knows he messed up, but he never know how Dean really sees it -- see him -- and now he knows the answer: Dean stops respecting him, stops trusting him, like he said himself, he's dead to him.
 Castiel closes his eyes, breathing long and slowly, trying to ease the pain, but nothing helps.
 He can almost see his heart -- or his Grace, whatever metaphorical spiritual central core that bears the weight of feelings and emotions -- curls up to a small blob, as if a human huddles themselves to the smallest for self-protection.

 "You're just impossible to reason with when you are in this you-are-pissed-because-the-whole-world-owes-you mode, you know that?"
 Even Sam's voice is hitching now, cold anger slowly bubbling up but still in control.
 "Cass.
 Is.
 Family.
 Cass is our brother."
 Sam says slowly, word by word, syllable by syllable, emphasized.
 "In case you forget, he's the one pulled you from the Hell."

-"Now that you say that, I've been rethinking about that as well."
+"Now that you mention that, I've been rethinking about that as well."
 Dean's voice pierces through the corridor, coldly puncturing into the angel's ear, tearing apart an already wounded heart.
 "You see, God planned all those shit, right?
 So it can be any angel to fetch me, he just so happened to send Cass.
 But it doesn't have to be him, so whatever 'bound' we had, it's just all random shit that the asshole maybe suddenly come up with when he's using toilet.
 As far as I can tell, we are all just pawns, and the only family I really have is you."

 "Ok, you know what, that's enough.
 I have enough of your bullshit for a day."
 Sam says wearily.
 There is sound of chair legs moving on the floor.
 "I'm gonna get back to my room.
 Feel free to knock yourself out."